JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 }
 ```

-After providing the implementation of `DynamicActionGroup` and making it return a non-empty array of actions, the third position in the **Tools** menu will contain a new group of actions:
+After providing the implementation of `DynamicActionGroup` and making it return a non-empty array of actions, the third position in the <menupath>Tools</menupath> menu will contain a new group of actions:

 ![Dynamic Action Group](dynamic_action_group.png){width="600"}